kennytilton/MatrixJS/README.md

 # Matrix
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations built with each.
-A React Native incarnation might be next.
 All frameworks are driven usefully by JS/CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.

+A React Native incarnation is being explored.

 #### A quick note on the name
 Forget the movie.
 In the movie, the Matrix harnessed humans to suck energy from them.
 Not nice.
 In English, a matrix provides the conditions for new things to come to life.
+Nice!

 The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally builds and listens to an actual browser page.
 It brings our code to life.
 Hence, "Matrix".

+### Distinguishing Features
+Let us look at the distinguishing features of MatrixJS.

+> Not that other frameworks do not overlap (they do).
+Two kindred frameworks even feature powerful dataflow components like the one in MatrixJS: [binding.Scala](https://github.com/ThoughtWorksInc/todo) and [Hoplon/Javelin](https://github.com/lynaghk/todoFRP/tree/master/todo/javelin).

-#### It is just HTML
+#### The Un-Framework: It is just HTML
-We generate the page as if it were conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
+Pages are authored as if we were coding conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
 Where HTML has <*tag* *attributes*> *children* </*tag*>, Matrix HTML generators have JS *tag*(*attributes*, *child*, *child*) or CLJS (*tag* {*attributes*} *child* *child* ...).
 In all cases, your documentation is [over at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML).

-Some examples.
-Here is a bit of the HTML provided by the TodoMVC challenge:
+An example.
+Here is a bit of the HTML provided by [the TodoMVC challenge](https://github.com/tastejs/todomvc/blob/master/app-spec.md):
 ````html
 <header class="header">
   <h1>todos</h1>